1. Important Product Alert

 The SeaLife SportDiver app update V2.0 includes on-screen exposure & settings data feature, which can be enabled or disabled.
 To enable the on-screen exposure data feature, go to iPhone settings >>> scroll down and enter the SportDiver app settings.
 You will find the on/off toggle at the bottom.
 See below screenshot.

 Some of the SportDiver settings are not accessible when other settings are enabled.
 For example, when RAW+JPEG is enabled, zooming function is disabled.
-The below chart shows all the combination of settings are not available depending on other settings.
-These are systems limitations imposed by the Apple iOS and are beyond our control.
+The below charts shows all the combination of settings that are not available depending on other settings.
+These are systems limitations imposed by the Apple and Android.

 Check that SeaLife SportDiver app permissions are set correctly.
 The following screenshot shows the correct app permissions.
 Access to Photos must be set to “All Photos”.
 App permissions are located under phone Settings -> SportDiver [app].

-Phone notifications will still appear if Do Not Disturb “Silence” setting is set to “While iPhone is locked”.
+Phone notifications may still appear if exceptions are allowed.
+For iPhone, notifications will still appear if Do Not Disturb “Silence” setting is set to “While iPhone is locked”.
 Select “Always” to prevent notifications from appearing when Do Not Disturb is On.
 Do Not Disturb setting is located under phone Settings -> Do Not Disturb.
+For Android, remove any Do Not Disturb Exceptions.